isomerpages/nyp-sirs/_digital-programmes/4p-omni-commerce-retail.md

 Applying real-time analytic tools, building a highly integrated supply chain, creating effective Omni-commerce marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.

+Suitable for C-level Executives, General Managers, Heads of Technology/IT, Marketing & Business Development, Heads of Delivery, Technologists, and Innovation Managers.

 <h4>Outline</h4>

 <dl>